 Mix together your ground beef, packet of french onion soup mix, 1 tbsp worchestershire sauce, bread crumbs, and 1 egg. (skip if using frozen meatballs).
 Make into medium size meatballs.

-Add your meatballs and diced onions to your pot and cook until the outsides are browned (if using frozen meatballs skip this step).
+- Add your meatballs and diced onions to your pot and cook until the outsides are browned (if using frozen meatballs skip this step).
 Turn pot OFF.
-Take meatballs out and add 1/2 your can of beef broth to deglaze your pot. - Mix sauce

-If using frozen meatballs need 5 minutes (for small frozen, larger may take longer).
+- If using frozen you’ll need 5 minutes (for small frozen, larger may take longer).
 Once it’s done and beeps do a quick release.

-Check meatballs to ensure they’re cooked thru.
-Remove the meatballs from the pot. - Thicken
+- Check insides to ensure they’re cooked thru.
+Remove the meatballs from the pot.

 Homemade Swedish Meatballs